 Makar Sankranti is a very auspicious day in Hindu customs.
 Throughout India, people celebrate this festival with great enthusiasm and fervor.
-Devotees visit temples early in the morning after a ritual bath and pray to God asking for blessings for the whole family.
+Devotees visit temples early in the morning after a ritual bath, offering Dan Punya and pray to God asking for blessings for the whole family.

-The festival is celebrated in different names in different parts of the country.
-In south India, it is popularly called ‘Pongal’, in Punjab and Haryana it is called ‘Lohri’, in Assam it is called ‘Bihu’ and ‘Khichdi festival’ in Bihar.
+The festival of Makar Sankranti is celebrated in different names in different parts of the country.
+In south India, it is known as ‘Pongal’ ( Tamil Nadu, Andhra Pradesh), In Punjab and Haryana it is called ‘Lohri’, however Lohri celebrated before the day of Sankranti, Magh Bihu in Assam and in UP and Bihar, known as Khichdi.

 The famous kite flying festival takes place in Gujarat where large families get on to the terrace of their respective houses to compete in flying kites with relatives and neighbors.